AdobeDocs/experience-manager-65.en/help/forms/developing/invoking-aem-forms-using-web.md

     * Set the Java compiler's compliance level to 5.0 or greater.
     * Build the project.
     * Export the project as a JAR file.
     * Import this JAR file in a client project's class path.
-In addition, import all of the JAR files in &lt;Install Directory&gt;\Adobe\Adobe_Experience_Manager_forms\sdk\client-libs\thirdparty.
+In addition, import all the JAR files in &lt;Install Directory&gt;\Adobe\Adobe_Experience_Manager_forms\sdk\client-libs\thirdparty.

    >[!NOTE]
    >